radiomic/CLEARtrial2/index.md

 ## Welcome to CLEAR-E3!

-CLEAR-E3 is essentially an explanation and elaboration document for CLEAR, accompanied by carefully selected examples from the literature.
-It is an initiative brought to you by the EuSoMII Radiomics Auditing Group, providing a valuable resource for both authors and reviewers for better reporting of radiomics research according to CLEAR.
+CLEAR-E3 is an initiative brought to you by the EuSoMII Radiomics Auditing Group.
+It is essentially an explanation and elaboration document for CLEAR, accompanied by carefully selected examples from the literature, providing a valuable resource for both authors and reviewers for better reporting of radiomics research according to CLEAR.
 CLEAR-E3 publication can be accessed [here]().

 ## What is CLEAR?
 CLEAR, which stands for CheckList for EvaluAtion of Radiomics research, is a meticulously crafted, step-by-step reporting guideline endorsed by the European Society of Radiology (ESR) and the European Society of Medical Imaging Informatics (EuSoMII).
 Developed by a modified Delphi method, it sets the standard for transparent and comprehensive reporting in radiomics research.
 CLEAR statement can be accessed [here](https://insightsimaging.springeropen.com/articles/10.1186/s13244-023-01415-8).